-- Monitor progress of the delivery of the Buckinghamshire Skills Action Plan - Steer an update of the Buckinghamshire Skills Strategy - Promote the new Buckinghamshire Skills Hub website - Steer the direction of research to fill evidence gaps, such as undertaking sector deep-dives and understanding the long-term implications of Covid-19 on job prospects for young people. - Advise on new ways of disseminating research findings (such as twice-yearly events with learning providers), to further embed intelligence on the skills needs of the local economy within curriculum development processes. - Work closely with businesses to support them through and beyond the pandemic with their changing skills, recruitment, and employment needs.
+- Monitor progress of the delivery of the Buckinghamshire Skills Action Plan - Create a new Buckinghamshire Skills Strategy - Promote the new Buckinghamshire Skills Hub website - Steer the direction of research to fill evidence gaps, such as undertaking sector deep-dives and understanding the longterm implications of Covid-19 on job prospects for young people. - Advise on new ways of disseminating research findings (such as twice-yearly events with learning providers), to further embed intelligence on the skills needs of the local economy within curriculum development processes. - Work closely with businesses to support them through and beyond the pandemic with their changing skills, recruitment, and employment needs.